RavicharanN/CML-Proj/README.md

 # CML Serum Crotisol Level Prediction

-The given data consists of a sprase vector `u` which was observed at times `tu`.
-Along with it is given the partial data for the serum cortisol concentraion `y` which was sampled at regular intervals `ty`.
-[This paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0085204) defines a model (with the unkowns `theta_1` and `theta_2` as the model parameters) that establishes a realtionship between the discrete `y` and sparse `u`
+The given data consists of a sparse vector `u` which was observed at times `tu`.
+Along with it is given the partial data for the serum cortisol concentration `y` which was sampled at regular intervals `ty`.
+[This paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0085204) defines a model (with the unknowns `theta_1` and `theta_2` as the model parameters) that establishes a relationship between the discrete `y` and sparse `u`

-The task reconstruct the complete y based on the data available.
+The task is to reconstruct the complete y based on the data available.
 To do this, we first compute optimal values of the parameters `theta_1` and `theta_2` that give the least error rate.
-Once we have these values, we reconstruct a continous `y` as per the model.
+Once we have these values, we reconstruct a continuous `y` as per the model.

 ## Methodology